Missions is part of our DNA

 Do you have a vision for missions?
 Are you willing to prayerfully consider being a member of a future missionary team?
 Pray about giving yourself away for a week in order to help others who are so desperately in need of both physical and spiritual healing.

 Guatemala Mission Trip

-We are returning to Guatemala City June 22-29 to work with our friends at Macedonia Baptist Church!
-This trip will include medical missions and a back yard Bible club.
+We are returned to Guatemala City June 22-29 to work with our friends at Macedonia Baptist Church!
+This trip included medical missions and a back yard Bible club

 Dominica Construction Mission Trip

 70% of the structures on the island of Dominica were wiped out by both Hurricanes Irma and Maria.
 Winds of 170mph ripped through the island, and they have failed to receive the aid promised to them by European countries.